 Force

 The newton is an SI derived unit and is defined in terms of the SI base units of kilogram, meter and second.
 Miller Instruments can report force in units of newton, kilogram-force or pound-force on a calibration certificate.
-Although pound-force is not an SI unit the relationship between the newton and pound-force is known thus measurement traceability to the SI may be established.
+Although pound-force is not an SI unit, the relationship between the newton and pound-force is known, thus measurement traceability to the SI may be established.

 Standard weights are used at Miller Instruments to calibrate force gauges which provide measurements with lower measurement uncertainties than those carried out using methods that compare the device under test to another force gauge.
-Our scope of capability is up to 200 lbf or in term of the newton, approximately 890 N.
+Our scope of capability is up to 200 lbf or in terms of the newton, approximately 890 N.

 Back